 Day 1: Arriving in Maui

 Most flights from the US arrive sometime in the early afternoon.
 By the time you drive over from your hotel, it’ll be mid afternoon.
 Take it easy this day.
-If you want to get right in and get things going, I would recommend something easy like a sunset dinner cruise or a sunset whale watching cruise if it’s the right season.
+If you want to get right in and get things going, I would recommend something easy like a sunset dinner cruise or an afternoon whale watching cruise if it’s the right season.
 It’ll be the perfect way to start your trip to Maui off with a bang!

 If you don’t like the idea of a cruise and want to get out of your hotel room to keep yourself awake (fight that jetlag!), head down to Makena Beach State Park in Kihei.
 Makena Beach is considered to be one of the best beaches in Maui, so it’s absolutely something you’ll want to visit.

 There are two beaches here: Big Beach and Little Beach.
 I’m sure you can figure out the difference by the name.
 There are two big parking areas by Big Beach, so you’ll be okay to take your car here.
 Make sure to bring snorkel gear here too as there are some awesome snorkeling spots.
 You can probably rent snorkel gear at your hotel, but if you plan on doing a lot of snorkeling, it’s easier (and probably cheaper) to just buy a mask and snorkel yourself and bring it with you.

 The Road to Hana is one of the most talked about things to do in Maui and an absolute must do on this Maui itinerary in 5 days.
 It’s a full day adventure and you’ll want to start early to beat the crowds and to make sure you can see everything you want to see.
 Let’s first talk about whether or not doing the Road to Hana with a tour is right for you.